EivindArvesen/react-workshop/exercise-5/README.md

 - `redux` is the main Redux library.
 - `react-redux` is a helper library providing glue between React and Redux.

+Now we want to use Redux to create a archivedTodo list.

+:pencil2: Create a 'Move to archive' button next to the delete button in `TodoItem.jsx`.
+When this button is clicked it should remove the todoItem from the current list.

+Our goal is to move this todoItem from our current list to our new archivedTodo list with the help of Redux.

 :pencil2: Create the new file `reduxStore.js` and copy & paste the following content:

 ```js